NextCapital/nextcapital-client-demo/README.md

 Not all demos will work with all solutions.
 If a demo is unsupported for the current solution, a message will display when that demo is selected.

+## Specifying the Localhost Port and Reload Watching

+When starting the demo application, there are additional optional params for specifying the port number and whether to live reload.

+- `--port=9000` -> the `nextcapital-client-demo` server will now start on `localhost:9000`.
+  - Defaults to port `8080`
+- `--no-live-reload` -> `nextcapital-client-demo` skips having the build watch for changes with auto reload
+  - The live reload server runs on port 8081 if started

+Example: `npm run start -- --solution=nextcapital --username=example@email.com --password=gatherer-2 --port=9090 --no-live-reload`

 ## Codebase Overview

 ### Client